-When we react, it gives us a moments release, yet we can then feel guilt for reacting and often we then blame ourself.
+When we react, it gives us a moments release, yet we can then feel guilt for reacting and often, we then blame ourselves.

 So now you may have learnt not to react or seek revenge when a narcissist pulls a new stunt, does something that causes you to feel angry, it still brings out your anger.
-You can not control what they do, you can control, how you handle you, how long you hold onto that anger and how you let it affect you.
+You can not control what they do.
+You can control how you handle yourself, how long you hold onto that anger and how you let it affect you.

-You go through three emotional feelings when someone provokes you, first is the anger when they provoke you.
+You go through three emotional feelings when someone provokes you.
+First is anger when they provoke you.
 Then comes the rage when you want to react, then comes the resentment, especially if you reacted, as you feel bad for how you reacted or held onto that anger.

 The A teams great MR T “I pity the fool.”

-A Definition of pity is, sympathetic sorrow for ones suffering, distress, or unhappiness.
+A Definition of pity is sympathetic sorrow for one suffering, distress, or unhappiness.